tethysplatform/tethys/docs/getting_started/distribution.rst

     cd ~/tethysdev/tethysapp-my_first_app
     python setup.py install

 The ``install`` type of installation is not well suited for working with your app during development, because you would need to reinstall it (i.e.: run the commands above) every time you made a change to the app source code.
 This is why the ``develop`` type of installation exists.
-When an app is installed with the ``develop`` command, the source codes is only linked to the :file:`site-packages` directory.
-This allows you to change your code and test the changes without reinstall the app.
+When an app is installed with the ``develop`` command, the source code for your app is only linked to the :file:`site-packages` directory.
+This allows you to change your code and test the changes without reinstalling the app.

 You already performed this type of installation on your app during the :doc:`./scaffold` tutorial.
 To perform this type of installation, open a terminal, change into the :term:`release package` directory, and run the ``develop`` command on the :term:`setup script` like so: